marcelpetersen/mobil/wunder_collections/_apps/chargery.md

     sharing fleets.
   screenshot_description: "Our software solution is the key to your operational excellence.
-    \nThe software allows you to experience full transparency over your vehicles and their maintenance needs and history."
+    \nThe software allows you to experience full transparency over your vehicles and their maintenance needs and history.
+At the same time, the platform allocates open maintenance tickets, which require specific skill sets to qualified field operations staff.
-- screenshot: "/uploads/2020/09/29/dashboardcomputer.jpg"
-  title: ''
-  screenshot_description: At the same time, the platform allocates open maintenance
-    tickets, which require specific skill sets to qualified field operations staff.
 This is done automatically in real-time, and also plans optimized routes for field operations staff to run their work most efficiently.
 Optimization of operations is made possible by in-house developed algorithms and streamlined computer efficiency.
-    Finally, tickets can be measured and prioritized according to SLAs such as reaction time or fleet uptime targets.
+Finally, tickets can be measured and prioritized according to SLAs such as reaction time or fleet uptime targets."
 - screenshot: "/uploads/2020/09/29/fullservicex.jpg"
   title: 'Full service for any shared mobility fleet: From cleaning and recharging
     to battery swapping and relocating your fleet.'